Shopify wins, but Big Cartel still has its perks

 Not ideal for stores looking for scalability or for beginners who want to avoid coding, Big Cartel is a basic builder which is good for starting out, but doesn’t offer much flexibility.

 Shopify appeals to a much wider range of business types.
-Our research showed it to be the best all-around ecommerce platform on the market, offering quality features and a great level of customization in its designs.
+Our research showed Shopify to be the best all-around ecommerce platform for larger businesses, offering quality features and a great level of customization in its designs.

 Overall, Shopify is the winner.
-This is reflected in its features, quality of designs, customer support, and price plans.
-If you’re after long-term success, choose Shopify.
+This is reflected in its features, quality of designs, customer support, and price plans – all of which explain why Shopify scored 4.6 in our research, compared to Big Cartel’s score of 3.1.
+If you’re after long-term success, choose Shopify!